Connect a GL.iNet router to public hotspots with a Captive Portal¶

 -

 Connect your phone or computer to the router.
-Access the router's web Admin Panel, clone or manually input this MAC access.
+Log in to the router's web Admin Panel, then clone or manually input this MAC access.

-For v4.5 and earlier, please select NETWORK from the left side -> MAC Address.
+For firmware v4.5 and earlier, please select NETWORK from the left side -> MAC Address.

-Select Manual Mode, fill in the MAC address you wrote down in step 2 into the input box and click Apply.
+Select Manual Mode, enter the MAC address obtained in Step 1 and click Apply.

-For v4.6 and higher, please select INTERNET from the left side -> Repeater section, click Modify.
+For firmware v4.6 and higher, please select INTERNET from the left side -> Repeater section, click Modify.

-In the pop-up window, switch the MAC Mode to Clone, manually input the MAC address written down in step 2 and click Apply.
+In the pop-up window, switch the MAC Mode to Clone, manually input the MAC address and click Apply.

 -